 Concept of Laissez-faire

 The theory of the invisible hand largely revolves around the concept of laissez-faire.
 This concept follows the policy of letting things take their own course, without any interference.
-According to laissez-faire, the lesser the government is involved in making policy decisions, the better the economy will be.
-The underlying assumption of this concept is that “natural order” ultimately prevails.
-The theory of invisible hand also conveys the same.
+According to laissez-faire, the less the government is involved in making policy decisions, the better the economy will be.
+The underlying assumption of the concept is that “natural order” ultimately prevails.
 Social welfare will be maximized if the economy is let free without regulation.

 Keynesian Economics and The Great Depression